Festival of the Buddha’s Enlightenment

 The understanding that the Buddha came to during his enlightenment is the basis for the whole of Buddhist practice, and on Saturday the 7th of December we will be celebrating the Festival of the Buddha’s Enlightenment to mark this important event in the life of the Buddha.

 In the story of the enlightenment, the Buddha had spent many years following ascetic practices in his search for the truth.
 Close to death as a result of these hardships, he realised that this was not the way, and after eating a meal decided to sit in meditation as he had done naturally as a child.
 As he sat in meditation, many thoughts, feelings and memories arose which could have distracted him from his purpose, but the Buddha continued to sit.
-This is described as the Buddha being "attacked by the Armies of Mara", and the Dharma Talk will focus on this aspect of the Enlightenment story.
 As the morning star arose he gained a deep insight into the nature of existence.
 This insight is central to the teaching and practice of Buddhism.

 We hope you will be able to join us as we celebrate this joyful highlight of the Buddhist calendar.

 The day will start at 10am with a meditation period, followed by the ceremony.
 After the ceremony there will be a Dharma talk, and at about 1pm there will be a bring-and-share vegetarian lunch.
 In the afternoon there will be two periods of meditation from 2pm, followed by a Dharma discussion and tea.
 You are welcome to come for any part of the day.

 For other events in December, please see the events calendar.